sinceohsix/lcdl-repo/README.md

 # LC-DL Repo
 This is the main repo for LC-DL (LiveContainer Downloader), a shortcut that easily allows you to install and setup LiveContainer apps.
-Add this repo to LC-DL by tapping the button below or enter this code when running the shortcut: `H1z8Ya`
+LC-DL has support for automatically installing data and tweak folders for apps as well.

+This repo hosts the shortcut, auto-updater info, as well as some apps for download.
+To setup the shortcut follow the directions below.

+### How to use LC-DL:
+Step 1: Download the latest version of the shortcut from [here].
+This link will always have the latest version.
+Step 2.
+Once downloaded, open the file in the shortcuts app.
+It will prompt you to add the shortcut.
+Step 3.
+Use a code to either download an app or add a repository.

 [Add to LC-DL](https://tinyurl.com/yuzn6nbp)